 The Jetpack plugin for WordPress had a serious bug that locked every IPv6 address out of the WordPress administration interface.
 This turned out to be yet another case of port-number “cutting”, a programming shortcut for IPv4 addresses notation that entirely breaks IPv6 addresses.

 I looked in to why the Windows IPv6 Control Message service consumes so much bandwidth in the Data usage report in Windows 10.
 (Most likely caused by a crowded local network or a faulty network interface.)

 I extended SSHGuard — the brute-force-login blocking service — to support IP subnet blocking A standard residential network gets a whole /64 subnet’s worth of IPv6 addresses, so SSHGuard needed to provide better tools for blocking large subnets.
 Detection is currently limited per-address, but stay tuned for same-origin subnet detection!

 Fail2Ban, an alternative to SSHGuard, finally released version 0.10 with IPv6 support after more than a year of development.
 It’s better late than never, but the Fail2Ban project hasn’t stayed on top of IPv6 support.
 SSHGuard has had IPv6 support since the 1.0 release over .

 I tested some website certificate monitoring services and found that SSLPing didn’t support IPv6 websites at all, and KeyChest supports IPv6 but doesn’t do a good job with it — or certificate monitoring.

 For my own sake, I hope that both BunnyCDN and my ISP can work out their IPv6 compatibility issues and restore IPv6 connectivity as soon as possible.

-For the web as a whole, I really hope we’ll see global IPv6 adoption skyrocket in 2018 without causing issues for the masses.
+For the web as a whole, I hope we’ll see global IPv6 adoption skyrocket in 2018 without causing issues for the masses.
 I won’t hold my breath for a smooth IPv6 transition year, however.